-Visit Mission San Ignacio Kadakaaman on Your Baja Vacation
+Visit Mission San Ignacio Kadakaaman Baja Vacation

 If you're planning a trip to Baja California in Mexico, don't miss a visit to the beautiful Misión San Ignacio Kadakaamán.
 Also called Mission San Ignacio, this breathtaking church has been around since the 1700s and is worth exploring when you're in Baja.
 Here's why you should visit and what you should know before you leave.